L to R: Peter (in white), Davy, Mike and Micky in 1967.

 of a sudden heart attack in 2012

 , making a full reunion impossible.
-Still, the Monkees' popularity and artistic legacy have remained strong to this day, and it seems likely that they'll endure into the foreseeable future.
+Still, the Monkees' popularity and artistic legacy have remained strong to this day.
+It seems likely that they'll endure into the foreseeable future, not just as a memory, but as functional band; Dolenz, Tork and Nesmith kept the legacy alive by touring in 2012 and 2013.

 The TV show is on this page